macaroni-os/macaroni-site/site/content/blog/copy-fail.md

 dirtyfrag: failed (rc=0)
 ```

-Before describe the reason we suggest to use the mitigation process
+Before describing the reason, we suggest applying the mitigation process
-already described in Internet:
+already described online:

 ```bash
 $> sh -c "printf 'install esp4 /bin/false\ninstall esp6 /bin/false\ninstall rxrpc /bin/false\n' > /etc/modprobe.d/dirtyfrag.conf; rmmod esp4 esp6 rxrpc 2>/dev/null; true"
 ```

-My special thanks to our developer `cuantar` for this precise description
+My special thanks to our developer `cuantar` for the precise description
-of the exploit and the analysis that I report.
+and analysis of the exploit, which I report below.

 In the test program there are two exploits:

-1) try to poison the page cache version of *su* so that it starts a root shell, by exploiting the suid root.
+1) It attempts to poison the page-cache version of *su* so that it starts a root shell,
+   by exploiting the suid-root binary.
-   This fails on Macaroni due to our o-r permissions on suid root binaries.
+   This fails on Macaroni because our suid-root binaries are not world-readable.

-2) try to poison the page cache version of `/etc/passwd` to re-write the root entry so that root no longer has a shadow password,
+2) It attempts to poison the page-cache version of `/etc/passwd` in order to rewrite
+   the root entry so that root no longer has a shadow password, leaving the password blank.
-   and make the password blank.
-It fails on Macaroni because our root line isn't at the top of the file, and the GECOS field doesn't just
+   This fails on Macaroni because our root entry is not at the top of the file,
+   and the GECOS field does not simply contain `root`, as the test program assumes.

-   say root like the test program assumes.
-The `/etc/passwd` is generated by `entities` tool and the root user is created later
+   The `/etc/passwd` file is generated by the `entities` tool and the root user
-   in the `markdev-kit metro` process.
+   is created later during the `markdev-kit metro` process.

-   Related to this, since we use `wheel` group for `su` automatically in our PAM configuration, that's another reason the `/etc/passwd`
+   Additionally, since we automatically enforce the `wheel` group for `su`
+   through our PAM configuration, this is another reason why modifying
-   file modification doesn't work on Macaroni.
-Even if the attacker succeeds at setting the password for root to be blank, he can't use the
+   `/etc/passwd` does not work on Macaroni.

+   Even if an attacker succeeds in setting the root password to blank,
-   regular unmodified `su` to switch to it unless he's in wheel group but we're still vulnerable to an attack on a different binary like `df`.
+   they still cannot use the regular unmodified `su` command to switch to root
+   unless they belong to the `wheel` group.

+   However, we are still vulnerable to attacks against different binaries,
+   such as `df`.

-It's important to understand that point 2 is still a problem on Macaroni.
-A clever attacker with local access can
+It is important to understand that point 2 is still a problem on Macaroni.
+A skilled attacker with local access could tailor the exploit specifically
-just tailor the exploit to the target system, instead of hard-coding wrong strings in it.
+for the target system instead of relying on hard-coded incorrect strings.

-Although point 1 fails on Macaroni to get root, the attacker could still use the same procedure to modify some other binary,
+Although point 1 fails on Macaroni when attempting to obtain root directly,
+an attacker could still use the same technique to modify another binary,
-like `df`, and wait for an admin to log in as root and run it.
-The exploit allows to change the cached version of a binary into
+such as `df`, and wait for an administrator to execute it as root.

+The exploit allows the attacker to replace the cached version of a binary
-something else, by replacing the beginning of it with an ELF executable.
-Suppose instead of a shell, the executable spawns a child
+with a malicious one by overwriting its beginning with another ELF executable.

+For example, instead of spawning a shell directly, the malicious executable
-process that makes an outgoing connection to a server the attacker controls, connects it to a shell, and then disowns the child;
+could start a child process that establishes an outgoing connection to a
+server controlled by the attacker, attaches it to a shell, and then detaches
+the child process.

-when the admin logs in as root and runs df, a backdoor will be created.
+When the administrator later logs in as root and executes `df`,
+a backdoor connection would be created.

-So, we are still vulnerable to point 1 and 2 in the hands of a clever attacker but we have a good temporary mitigation until the
+Therefore, we are still vulnerable to points 1 and 2 in the hands of a skilled attacker,
-new kernel will be upgraded.
+but we currently have a reasonable temporary mitigation until updated kernels
+are deployed.

-Again, my special thanks to `cuantar` and `coffnix` for monitoring security vulnerabilities and share details.
+Again, my special thanks to `cuantar` and `coffnix` for monitoring security
+vulnerabilities and sharing technical details.

-We hope that these informations will help other distro and OS administrator in their jobs.
+We hope this information will help other distributions and OS administrators
+in their work.

 # Phoenix - WIP